Kegerator Conversion Kits

 Being an essential part of equipment for any draft beer bar, pub, or restaurant, kegerators have been used extensively in the industry for many years.
 With the rise of the craft beer culture in the early 2000s, kegerators have become available to the general public and beer enthusiasts, many of whom have bought and installed them at home.

 However, buying a ready-made home kegerator can be a bit pricey and doesn’t work for everyone.
-That’s where kegerator kits come into play.
+That’s where kegerator conversion kits come into play.

-A kegerator kit is a set of components required to convert a standard refrigerator into a beer-dispensing beauty for indoor use mostly.
+DIY kegerator kit is a set of components required to convert a standard refrigerator into a beer-dispensing beauty for indoor use mostly.

 - Faucet handle